 Pinner Music Festival 2016 was a wonderful week of music-making, with a great diversity of fine music performed by outstanding visiting musicians, and by some of the talented singers and players from Pinner and nearby.
-As well as established masterworks by Bach, Handel, Mozart, Beethoven and Schumann, amongst others, we profiled two Anniversary composers, Arthur Bliss (125) and Harrow-born Rebecca Clarke (130), as well as including works by Cornish composer Russell Pascoe, including premieres of Keskan IV for solo violin (PMF Commission) and two other pieces.
+As well as established masterworks by Bach, Handel, Mozart, Beethoven and Schumann, amongst others, we profiled two Anniversary composers, Arthur Bliss (125) and Harrow-born Rebecca Clarke (130) and featured works by Cornish composer Russell Pascoe, including premieres of Keskan IV for solo violin (PMF Commission) and two other pieces.

 The Fibonacci Sequence chamber ensemble delighted us in 3 concerts, and our Young Artist Recital was given by the wonderful Rebecca Hardwick & Ian Tindale.
 We had a very informative seminar on Bliss& Clarke by Paul Spicer & Sophie Fuller, as well as an illuminating composer seminar by Russell Pascoe, in conversation with violinist Daniel Pioro.
 In our first venture into Indian Classical music, we were introduced this year to Carnatic Music by Jyotsna Srikanth & colleagues.
 Pinner Parish Church Choir and soloists based in Pinner performed a varied and very full programme to open the week’s concerts.
 The week concluded with the Pinner Festival Choir & Orchestra and 4 fine young soloists, conducted by David Gould, in a rousing account of Handel’s Judas Maccabaeus.